Frederick H. Cossitt Memorial Hall

 The Frederick H. Cossitt Memorial Hall, located at 906 N. Cascade Ave. in Colorado Springs, Colorado, was built in 1914.
-It has also been known as Cossitt Hall.
+It has also been known as Cossitt Hall and was funded by a donation by Mrs. Helen Cossitt Juilliard in honor of her father.
 It was designed by Maurice B. Biscoe.
 It is part of Colorado College.
 It was listed on the National Register of Historic Places in 1997.